Producing anonymous results

 What does anonymisation mean?

-• it cannot be used to identify any individual persons either directly or indirectly
+• Cannot be used to identify any individual directly or indirectly.

-• it cannot be used to make any conclusions concerning a specific individual person
+• Cannot be used to draw conclusions about a specific individual.

-To protect study participants’ anonymity, the frequency present in the results is five at minimum.
-This criterion is used to ensure data protection.
-For justifiable reasons and on a case-by-case basis, deviations from this minimum frequency of <5 may be made and a minimum frequency of <3 may be used, for example, in the case of very small target groups, rare disease studies or studies concerning rare phenomena.
-This result must represent a significant finding that is necessary to report at this level of accuracy while still ensuring that the criteria for anonymity are met (i.e. the variables cannot be used to identify any specific individuals).
+To protect data subjects’ anonymity, the minimum frequency in results is five.
+This ensures data protection.
+For justifiable reasons and on a case-by-case basis, a minimum frequency of three may be used.
+This includes studies involving very small target groups or rare diseases.
+This is only acceptable if the result is significant and necessary to report at this level of accuracy while still meeting anonymity criteria.

-Provide Findata with access to sufficient background information for each analysis type to ensure their anonymity.
-This information must be displayed in connection with the result, next to the result or as a separate document so that the result and background information can be easily understood.
+Provide Findata with sufficient background information for each analysis type to ensure anonymity.
+This information must be displayed with the result or as a separate document so that the result and background information can be easily understood.

 Findata uses the principles described in the table below as the basis for verifying anonymity.